xAirx/ReactNative-RestaurantAppProject/README.md

             https://blog.bitsrc.io/build-a-login-auth-app-with-mern-stack-part-2-frontend-6eac4e38ee82

-         //////////// LOGIN AND REGISTRATION SYSTEM ///////////
+         //////////// LOGIN AND REGISTRATION SYSTEM /////////// - In Progress

-            Use axios to make HTTPRequests within certain action set and delete the Authorization header for our axios requests depending on whether a user is logged in or not Buttons, checkboxes, not connected to handlefunctions  // post operations yet.//////////
+            Use axios to make HTTPRequests within certain action - In Progress

+            set and delete the Authorization header for our axios requests depending on whether a user is logged in or not - In Progress

+            Buttons, checkboxes, not connected to handlefunctions  // post operations yet.////////// - In Progress

+            Redux Auth actions, login, register,logout, reducers and passing props.  - In Progress

-        //////////////////// Security ///////////////////////
+        //////////////////// Security /////////////////////// - ON HOLD

         Redirect from login to admin panel if user is not authorized for the admin route, redirect back. https://tylermcginnis.com/react-router-protected-routes-authentication/